Hypnotherapy Sessions Explained

 Hypnotherapy focuses on the ways in which individuals react in specific circumstances, and how emotional and behavioural problems may be overcome.
 It focuses on the unconscious mind and targets implicit or automated responses (thoughts and feelings resulting from the person's individual history) to situations that we are no longer consciously perceiving.

-In the first session, we begin by exploring your problem or issue:
+In the first session, we prioritise understanding the core of your problem or issue.
+We take the time to:

 Frequently Asked Questions